jmsquires21/Bird-Classifications/Step5b_About_Page_Streamlit.md

 * As expected, we see that the model that was run at the order level (12 classes) had the highest performance at 87.6%.
 This model was also the most flexible in that it responded positively to L2 regularization, batch normalization, and dropout layers.
 * The family and species level models had a significantly lower accuracy level due to the increase in number of classes.
 Additionally, I found that these models reacted more unfavorably to regularization or further dense layers than the order model.

-# Conclusion:
-### Learnings & Next Steps :
+## Learnings & Next Steps :
 * Given the extensive number of classes in the original dataset (the 200 species), this was a big limiting factor in reaching reasonably high accuracy in our model.
 By aggregating the data using the taxonomic hierarchy structure, we were able to significantly improve our predictions and provide a tiered approach to accuracy.
 * The models seemed to strongly benefit from data augmentation, with adding Tensorflow's layers.RandomRotation and layers.RandomFlip step in the Sequential() setup.
 Leveraging an existing pre-trained model and implementing transfer learning also had a huge impact on the accuracy levels.
 I used MobileNetV2.
 Early stopping, regularization, and adding dropout layers also benefitted the order model's performance.
-* In order to further improve the accuracy of the model, I would pursue obtaining more computing power to run more advanced models.
-I used Google Colab Pro, but I'd like to find a more scalable solution with more GPU instances in the future.
-Google Cloud and AWS are two options I'd consider to eliminate bandwidth issues.
 * In the future, I'd like to get more images to improve the model.
 60 images per class proved to not be enough data to accurately classify bird images at the species level.
 Augmenting the data through slight rotations and mirroring helped but it wasn't sufficient to handle the imbalanced classes.
 On that note, it would be especially helpful to gather more images in the smaller classes that performed poorly, such as the Gaviiformes and Cuculiformes.
+* In order to further improve the accuracy of the model, I would pursue obtaining more computing power to run more advanced models.
+I used Google Colab Pro, but I'd like to find a more scalable solution with more GPU instances in the future.
+Google Cloud and AWS are two options I'd consider to eliminate bandwidth issues.